Cristian-Miguel/Cristian-Miguel/README.md

-# Hi there! 👋 I'm Cristian Miguel Marin Barrera
+# Hi there! 👋 I'm Cristian Miguel

 I'm a **Computer Systems Engineer** specializing in **Software Engineering** and **Mobile Development**.
 I am passionate about building efficient and scalable software solutions, with experience in both frontend and backend development.
 Currently, I work as a **Jr Java Developer at FactureApp Inc.** and have worked on various projects utilizing a broad range of technologies.